Lorna Shore

 Lorna Shore is an American deathcore band formed in New Jersey in 2009.
 The group currently consists of lead guitarist Adam De Micco, drummer Austin Archey, rhythm guitarist Andrew O'Connor, vocalist Will Ramos, and bassist Michael Yager.
-The band is most known for their 2021 single "To the Hellfire".
-They have released four studio albums Psalms (2015), Flesh Coffin (2017), Immortal (2020), and Pain Remains (2022).
+The band is best known for their 2021 single "To the Hellfire".
+They have released five studio albums Psalms (2015), Flesh Coffin (2017), Immortal (2020), Pain Remains (2022), and I Feel the Everblack Festering Within Me (2025).
 The band has also released four EPs.
-Since 2017, no original members remain in the band.
+Since 2012, no original members remain in the band, with the longest-running member being Adam De Micco since joining in 2010.

 History

 Early years, line-up changes, and Psalms (2009–2015)

-Lorna Shore was formed during the first quarter of 2009 in New Jersey.
-The band's first EP entitled Triumph, released in 2010, carried a metalcore sound.
-The band's second EP Bone Kingdom was the first to carry a deathcore sound, albeit in a more progressive style.
+Lorna Shore was formed during the first quarter of 2009 in New Jersey by Jeff Moskovciak and was named after a minor love interest of Batman from the series Batman Confidential.
+The band's first EP entitled Triumph, released in October 2010, carried a metalcore sound.
+The band's second EP Bone Kingdom, released in February 2012 was the first to carry a deathcore sound, albeit in a more progressive style.
 Maleficium, the band's third EP, was released in December 2013.
-The music video for the single "Godmaker" became a hit on YouTube.
+The music video for the single "Godmaker" became a hit on YouTube after being released by BeheadingTheTraitor.
+Maleficium had a black metal influence unlike the first two EPs.
+Maleficium was also re-released in March 2014 by Density Records.

 Lorna Shore followed the release of Maleficium by opening Carnifex's Die Without Hope Tour featuring I Declare War, Betraying the Martyrs and Here Comes the Kraken.
-Since then, before releasing their debut album they have toured with acts such as The Black Dahlia Murder, Within the Ruins, Archspire, Oceano, Fallujah, Fit for an Autopsy, Rivers of Nihil, Cattle Decapitation, Upon a Burning Body, The Last Ten Seconds of Life, and Chelsea Grin.
+Before releasing their debut album they toured with The Black Dahlia Murder, Within the Ruins, Archspire, Oceano, Fallujah, Fit for an Autopsy, Rivers of Nihil, Cattle Decapitation, Upon a Burning Body, The Last Ten Seconds of Life, and Chelsea Grin.
 Psalms, their debut album was released on June 9, 2015, through Density Records.
-The album was produced by Fit for an Autopsy guitarist Will Putney at The Machine Shop.
+The album was produced by Fit for an Autopsy guitarist Will Putney.

 Flesh Coffin and Herrera's departure (2016–2017)

 On September 21, 2016, Lorna Shore announced that they had signed with Outerloop Records.
 The band released their second studio album Flesh Coffin on February 17, 2017.
 The album was produced by Carson Slovak and Grant McFarland at Atrium Audio, who are known for working alongside bands such as August Burns Red and From Ashes to New, among others.
 They released a single entitled "Denounce the Light" on November 17, 2016.
 The second single "Fvneral Moon" was released on January 13, 2017.

-In early 2017, bassist and founding member Gary Herrera announced his departure.
-Flesh Coffin would subsequently be the last release to include the remaining two founding members of the band; Tom Barber on vocals and Gary Herrera on bass.
+In early 2017, bassist Gary Herrera announced his departure due to him losing interest in making music.